Boris-Barboris/dpeq/README.md

     the EQ protocol.
 Prepared statement is a pre-parsed and semantically checked SQL query.
 Prepared statement may be named and unnamed:
         - named are persistent and require explicit closing in order to be reparsed
-        - unnamed is volatile and is easily reparsed.
+        - unnamed are volatile and are effortlessly reparsed.
         - persist flag in PreparedStatement constructor controls the type of the prepared statement.
     Fourth argument is an optional array of explicitly stated parameter types.
-    I believe it is an alternative to PSQL ::<type> syntax for explicit casting, but I am not sure exactly when to use it.
-In my experience, you can simply leave the array empty.
+    It is an alternative to PSQL ::<type> syntax for explicit casting.
+Zero OID type in this array will leave type unspecified - useful for strings, wich will be implicitly casted by backend to the type implied by the query.

     Relevant quote:
     "...If successfully created, a named prepared-statement object lasts till the